During your nine-month pregnancy, your body goes through some of the most rapid and significant changes you’ll ever experience.

-Linea nigra, a linear darkening of a portion of belly skin that may occur during pregnancy, is fairly common – in fact, about three quarters of expectant moms will experience it, and it’s not unusual to see a clearly visible line in images of full-term pregnancies.
+Linea nigra, a linear darkening of a portion of belly skin that may occur during pregnancy, is fairly common – in fact, up to 9 in 10 pregnant people will experience it, and it’s not unusual to see a clearly visible line in images of full-term pregnancies.

 What is it, and what causes it to appear?

 Linea nigra, taken from the Latin words for “black line”, is the medical term for a common condition in which the pigmentation of a naturally existing line extending from your pubic bone to your navel becomes darker during pregnancy.

 It’s nearly impossible to see that this line exists before pregnancy, and doctors aren’t completely sure why the pigmentation change occurs so commonly.

 It’s postulated that our melanocytes, the same cells that create freckles and give us our tan after a day in the sun, are triggered by the huge estrogen boost that pregnancy creates.

 In fact, your belly isn’t the only place you might sport darkened skin during pregnancy – chloasma, the darkening of facial skin during pregnancy, is thought to be experienced by over half of pregnant people.